iAbhishek91/google-cloud/Services/NW-01-VPC.md

 ### Firewall rules

-Firewall rules protect your VM instances from an unapproved connections both inbound an outbound.
+Firewall rules protect your VM instances from an unapproved connections both inbound and outbound.

 VPC network function as a distributed firewall, hence firewall rules are applied to the network as a whole and not specific to instances.